Skip to content

 SortSessions()

-├── Priority statuses first (waiting, permission)
+├── Priority statuses first (waiting, permission from any agent)

 └── Then by timestamp (most recent first)